circlesland/capacitor-host/README.md

 ## How it works?

-The `capacitor-host` app will require the `frame-app` as a dependency and build together the full production app.
+The `capacitor-host` app will require the `@circlesland/frame-app` as a dependency and build together the full production app.
 All the host specific APIs will be injected into the `window` object.

 ## Getting Started

-- Run `npm install`
-- Run `npm install [frame-app]`
-- Run `npm run dev`
+Check the [@circlesland/frame-app](https://github.com/circlesland/frame-app) README for getting started.

+- You'll need xcode installed to run the iOS build